symfony/symfony-docs/reference/dic_tags.rst

 that you would like to register as a listener to one of Symfony's core events, you can flag it with the ``kernel.event_listener`` tag.

+You can learn a little bit more about "tags" by reading the ":ref:`book-service-container-tags`" section of the Service Container chapter.

-Below is information about all of the tags available inside Symfony2:
+Below is information about all of the tags available inside Symfony2.
+There may also be tags in other bundles you use that aren't listed here.
+For example, the AsseticBundle has several tags that aren't listed here.

 +-----------------------------------+---------------------------------------------------------------------------+
 | Tag Name                          | Usage                                                                     |